Redox Metabolism Shared Resource Facility Forms and Services

-Before the FRBC SRF can begin work, researchers are required to complete and submit the FRBC SRF Sample Submission Form and the FRBC SRF Biosafety Questionnaire to Dr. Mihail Mitov.
-NOTE: The Sample Submission Form is not complete without a researcher account number and authorization.
+Before the RM SRF can begin work, researchers are required to complete the online RM SRF Sample Submission Form and the RM SRF Biosafety Questionnaire via iLab.
+Both forms may be accessed by visiting the iLab page below.

-Please remember to acknowledge the FRBC SRF when submitting publications or giving presentations using the following statement.
-(Please also consider including the names of individuals from the shared resources if they provided any intellectual input or additional effort.)
+Remember to acknowledge the RM SRF when submitting publications or giving presentations using the following statement.
+Please also consider including the names of individuals from shared resources if they provide intellectual input or additional effort.

 - Indices of protein oxidation (protein carbonyls and 3-nitrotyrosine).

 - Index of lipid peroxidation (protein-bound 4-hydroxy-2-trans-nonenal, HNE).

 - Index of DNA or RNA oxidation (8-hydroxy-2 deoxy-guanosine or 8-hydroxy-2-guanosine, respectively).

 - Analyses of antioxidant enzyme activities and levels.

 - Analyses of reduced and oxidized glutathione (GSH/GSSG) and NAD+/NADH, NADP+/NADPH.

 - Interpretation of results and suggestions for use of these indices in the four MCC research programs